Zombies

 area in an unpredictable pattern.
 You can never fully anticipate when it's

-going to strike, since it's so quick; however, it's not much of a threat unless
+going to strike, since it's so quick; however, it's not that big of a threat

 Wights are